Why Content Marketing and Product Marketing Are a Match Made in Heaven

 Product marketing may have a slightly more direct goal than content marketing, but they don’t necessarily have to be at odds with each other.
 In fact, effective marketing integrates the two approaches.
 I believe that the best marketing strategies seek to serve the needs of customers at every stage of the buyer journey.

-Buyers needs both content marketing and product marketing to make the best decisions they can about solving their challenges.
+Buyers need both content marketing and product marketing to make the best decisions they can about solving their challenges.

 As we all know, buyers are savvier now.
 They crave information, and they’ll learn about your products long before they speak to a salesperson.
 According to a study by Think With Google, 57% of the sales cycle is complete by the time buyers talk to your salesperson.
 Further, according to a study by Eccolo Media, nearly half of all buyers consume two to five pieces of content before making a purchase.

 Specifications and Features Can Be Part of Content Marketing